 Our training prioritizes local voices, primary sources, in-depth research, original interviews and ethics.
 Through our 1-1 intensive training, future journalists navigate multiple cultures, histories and languages.
 Most of our journalists are bilingual and a great number of them are trilingual.
 Through our internship they improve communication abilities across languages and cultures.
 They interview and write in Spanish, English, and Portuguese.
 They discover NGOs abroad making a difference in their communities and build relations with them that outlast their reporting.
 They learn about human rights issues surrounding those vulnerable to environmental changes, especially indigenous and/or minority communities.
 As part of their investigation, they find organizations and stories that can benefit from more visibility in the U.S., thus making Latin American news more accessible and relevant to domestic populations.

 The Latin American Correspondent internship is part of our Future Journalist program, intended to bring those who train with us, valuable experience and growth in understanding, connecting and contributing to human rights throughout the U.S. and Latin America.
 Latina Republic encourages Latinx women, people of color, refugees, and DACA recipients that have been historically underrepresented in the field of journalism to apply.
 We believe that diversity of stories and of storytellers must be protected and amplified.

 Please submit the following when applying:

 Email Executive Director, Soledad Quartucci at: [email protected]

-Please include a letter of recommendation, your resume and a cover letter addressing the questions above.
+Please include a letter of recommendation, your resume, a writing sample, and a cover letter.